-Havrix® Junior, licensed for children from 1 year of age and adolescents to 16 years of age.
-Havrix® 1440, licensed for adolescents from 16 years of age and adults
+Havrix® Junior, approved for use for children from 1 year of age and adolescents to 16 years of age.
+Havrix® 1440, approved for use for adolescents from 16 years of age and adults

 Combination vaccines that include hepatitis A:

 Axaxim® is not funded in New Zealand but is available for purchase as an alternative to Havrix.

 Avaxim is recommended but not funded for certain occupations at risk of exposure to faeces or involved in food preparation: